wjakob/nanobind/docs/benchmark.rst

 (``opt``) that minimize size (i.e., ``-Os``).
 Benchmarking was performed on a AMD Ryzen 9 7950X workstation running Ubuntu 22.04.2 LTS.
 CPU boost was disabled, and all core clock frequencies were pinned.
 Reported timings are the median of five runs.
-Compilation used clang++ 15.0.7 with consistent flags for all experiments.
-The relevant software versions are Python 3.10.6, cppyy 1.12.13, Cython 0.29.28, and nanobind 1.1.1.
+Compilation used clang++ 15.0.7 with consistent compilation flags for all experiments (see the referenced notebook file for detail).
+The used package versions were Python 3.10.6, cppyy 1.12.13, Cython 0.29.28, and nanobind 1.1.1.